 Patricia A. Barasch

-Ms. Barasch has won a number of trial victories against some of the largest corporations in the State of New Jersey, including PSEG, Raytheon and Harrah’s Casino Hotel.
+Ms. Barasch has won a number of trial victories against some of the largest corporations in the State of New Jersey, including PSEG, Raytheon, Harrah’s Casino Hotel, and, most recently, Whole Foods Markets.
 Along with partner Richard Schall, she served as the attorney for the plaintiff in the landmark case Maw v.
-Advanced Clinical Communications, Inc. (ultimately decided by the Supreme Court), challenging an employer’s right to fire an employee simply because she refused to sign an overbroad non-compete agreement.
+Advanced Clinical Communications, Inc. (ultimately decided by the New Jersey Supreme Court), challenging an employer’s right to fire an employee simply because she refused to sign an overbroad non-compete agreement.
 Also, along with partner Richard Schall, Ms. Barasch successfully tried the case of Seiden v.
 Marina Associates, the very first case in the State of New Jersey, to clearly address the proper legal framework for analyzing reasonable accommodation/disability discrimination cases.

 From June 2010 to June 2013, Ms. Barasch was honored to serve as President of the National Employment Lawyers Association, the largest organization of plaintiffs’ employment lawyers in the United States, with over 3,000 attorney members.
 In addition, since 2014, she has served on the Executive Board of the Employee Rights Advocacy Institute for Law & Policy and previously served as the President of the Institute from February 2014 until November 2018.

 In 2006, South Jersey Magazine chose Ms. Barasch as one of the region’s top ten women business leaders.
 According to the magazine and women’s organizations that nominated her, Patricia "personifies diligence, success, diversity of talent and philanthropic spirit that characterizes an outstanding business leader.”